This page has been fact checked by an experienced mesothelioma Patient Advocate. Sources of information are listed at the bottom of the article.

 As director of the Swedish Cancer Institute’s Lung Cancer Program, Eric Vallieres, M.D., has a special interest in lung cancer and mesothelioma.
 Dr. Vallieres is one of only a handful of mesothelioma experts in the country.
 He is also one of the few surgeons to perform extrapleural pneumonectomy, a radical surgical treatment for mesothelioma.

 Education and Early Career

-He then completed a general surgery residency at the University of Toronto Hospital and stayed there upon completion to go through a clinical fellowship in thoracic surgery.
+He then completed a general surgery residency at the University of Toronto Hospital, staying there to complete a clinical fellowship in thoracic surgery.
 He followed that fellowship with another in thoracic surgery at the University of Bordeaux in France.
-He is now board certified in both general and thoracic surgery.
+Dr. Vallieres is board certified in both general and thoracic surgery.